pankaj892/exercism-python-exercises/README.md

-## All solutions for exercism python track.
+## Solutions for exercism python track.

-## Note - All solutions in this repo are to help those who are stuck and it is recommended to practice on your own before seeing the solution.
+## Note - All solutions in this repo are to help those who are stuck and it is recommended to practice on your own before peeking at the solution.